raphamorim/flash/README.md

 ## Install as your shell

-Please remember that myst is still under development.
+> ⚠️ Myst is still under development.
+Use it with caution in production environments.

 ```bash
 git clone https://github.com/raphamorim/myst.git